Undergraduate Research

 In order to apply, please complete the UPREP Application and email to engl-undergraduate-office@lists.tamu.edu or drop off a hard copy of your application to LAAH 352 by the deadline.
 Students may apply to more than one project, but will need to complete a separate application for each one.

 Description: Visual literatures represent a broad field of study including comic books, manga, the graphic novel, television, film, games, and social media.
 Each of these fields of art and entertainment provides readers and audiences narratives as engaging, in-depth, and didactic as classic written literature (poetry, short fiction, and novella/novel); however, visual literatures are often misunderstood in complement to their written counterparts.
-The goal of this project is to begin the development of a visual OER textbook that can be utilized for English courses and beyond in which the study and analysis of literature expands into visual spaces ranging from the comic book to the feature-length film (e.g., Barbarella comics created by Jean-Claude Forest in the early 1960s to Roger Vadim’s film of the same title in the late 1960s).
+The goal of this project is to continue the development of a visual OER textbook that can be utilized for English courses and beyond in which the study and analysis of literature expands into visual spaces ranging from the comic book to the feature-length film (e.g., Barbarella comics created by Jean-Claude Forest in the early 1960s to Roger Vadim’s film of the same title in the late 1960s).
 As much as we ask what we learn from reading George Eliot or James Baldwin in classic and modern written literature, we can afford the same study to Satoshi Kon’s Perfect Blue (1997), Yvette Lee Bowser’s Living Single (1993-1998), or even the GTA (Grand Theft Auto) story mode.
 Considerations for visual literatures have already been addressed in English Department OERs created for ENGL 104, ENGL 203, and our new Sci-Fi/Fantasy OER; this textbook will provide an in-depth exploration of visual literatures, starting with a concentration on film and television, one of the more common and wide-reaching spaces of visual storytelling.

 Required Skills & Interest: The selected student should have an interest in visual media studies, particularly film and television, but they are not required to have any specific expertise in the field.
 Basic research methodologies (using online databases, performing Internet searches, etc.) are required.

-Benefits to Student & Faculty: Faculty Benefit: This database would help create a foundation for interviewing Latinx game developers, finding games and developers that are lesser known so that the research project can discuss games that have not yet been discussed.
-Ultimately, this would help me move along a second book project on Games and Latinidad.
 Student Benefit: Students would get experience in the burgeoning field of Latinx digital humanities, as well as game studies and Latinx studies in general.
 Students interested in entering the games industry or writing for games, TV, film, or social media would benefit from considering issues of diversity and inclusion in new media.
-In the past,
+Past UPREP assistants have attended virtual and in-person conferences on game studies and pop culture studies.